linuxserver/docker-radarr/README.md

 We have set `/movies` and `/downloads` as ***optional paths***, this is because it is the easiest way to get started.
 While easy to use, it has some drawbacks.
 Mainly losing the ability to hardlink (TL;DR a way for a file to exist in multiple places on the same file system while only consuming one file worth of space), or atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.

-Use the optional paths if you dont understand, or dont want hardlinks/atomic moves.
+Use the optional paths if you don't understand, or don't want hardlinks/atomic moves.

 The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) on how to get started with this.